oneibmcloud/danci-modules/README.md

 ```

 Module Data:
+Module data is currently visualized through the use of Google Charts.
 To properly use module data with DanCI, pass in the following fields as a JSON object, following `DANCI_MODULE_DATA_`
 - `type`: The type of chart
 - `latest`: Set `true` if only the data from the latest build should be shown on repository module data page, `false` if the data should be charted over time.
-- `title`: The title of your charted
 - `data`: Properly formatted data for your chart
 - `options`: Specific UI options for your chart

+More information on how to format `data` and `options` can be found here - [developers.google.com/chart](https://developers.google.com/chart/interactive/docs/)

 Example:
 ```
 var data = {
     'type': "BarChart",
     'latest': true,
-    'title': 'Node.js License Info',
     'data': chart_array,
     'options': {
         isStacked: true,